 You’ve just been handed the keys to your nonprofit’s website, and you’re overwhelmed.
 Or maybe you’ve been managing the site for years to the tune of “Tomorrow.”
 We get it.
 Mittun’s entire agency does something that often lands on the shoulders of a single person or small team who probably have a lot of other world-saving business to attend to.

 But take a breath and grab your coffee mug with both hands.
-We are here to break down the basics of website maintenance for your nonprofit.
+We are here to break down the basics of nonprofit website maintenance for you.

 Look at your homepage.

 Let’s start with the home page.
 Because the home page has long been thought of as the most important page of a site, it is at risk for becoming the dumping ground for every important piece of information the organization wants to convey to a visitor.
 Given that the average time spent on a page is 15 seconds, it is best not to inundate them before you introduce them.

 “But wait – what if my website is only one page?”